Health Information

 Risk Factors for Cervical Cancer

-When women have the following experiences, they should be aware of the possibility of getting cervical cancer:
+Women with the following experiences should be aware of their increased risk for cervical cancer:

-Note: One of the greatest risk factors is infected with HPV (human papillomavirus).
+Note: One of the greatest risk factors is infection with HPV (human papillomavirus).
 A weakened immune system is another risk factor for cervical cancer.

 Precautions Prior to Pap smear

-• avoid scheduling your pap test during your menstrual cycle.
-During menstrual period, blood and endometrial cells can hinder the accuracy of the test.
+• Avoid scheduling your Pap test during your menstrual period, as blood and endometrial cells may affect the accuracy of the test.

 What Do Pap Smear Results Mean?

-When you receive a normal Pap test means the cells from the cervix look normal.
+When you receive a normal Pap test, it means the cells from the cervix look normal.
 On the other hand, an abnormal Pap test means the cells do not look normal.
-However, when you receive an abnormal Pap test, do not get alarmed at first, it does not necessarily mean that cancer cells were found during the examination.
-There are many causes for abnormal Pap test results, including infection, inflammation related to using a diaphragm or sex, and changes related to your menstrual cycle.
+However, when you receive an abnormal Pap test, there’s no need to panic; it does not necessarily mean that cancer cells were found during the examination.
+There are many causes for abnormal Pap test results, including infection, inflammation related to sexual activity or use of a diaphragm, and changes related to your menstrual cycle.
 Your doctor will evaluate the results to determine if further testing is necessary.
-Also, sometimes repeat Pap tests are needed due to too less cells were collected to be tested at the time.
+Also, sometimes repeat Pap tests are needed if too few cells were collected to be tested at the time.
 Different tests also may need to be done, such as a colposcopy.
 Pap tests can occasionally show signs of infection but cannot be relied on to screen for sexually transmitted diseases.

 How to prevent Cervical cancer

 Preventing cervical cancer begins with avoiding the aforementioned risk factors.
-Also all women should have regular Pap smears to see if there is any abnormal cervical change that may incur cervical cancer.
-The HPV vaccine, Gardasil, is highly effective of preventing at least 70% of HPV related cervical cancer.
-It is currently available to young women aged from 9 to 26 years old.
+All women should also have regular Pap smears to check for any abnormal cervical changes that may lead to cervical cancer.
+The HPV vaccine, Gardasil, is highly effective in preventing at least 70% of HPV-related cervical cancers.
+It is currently recommended for young women aged 9 to 26 years old

 Cervical Pap smear examination (Health Screening Services)